Dessert Recipe: Grilled Figs with Honeyed Mascarpone

 Instructions

-2. In a medium bowl, use an immersion blender or hand mixer to whip the mascarpone with the remaining tablespoon of honey, the rum, and the lemon zest.
-Whip until the cheese is frothy and aerated.
+2. In a medium bowl, use an immersion blender or hand mixer to whip 4 ounces mascarpone with the remaining tablespoon of honey, 1 tablespoon rum, and lemon zest.
+Whip until the cheese is fluffy and aerated.
 Cover the bowl and put the cheese in the refrigerator.

 3. Heat a gas grill to medium-hot.
 When it is quite hot, arrange all the figs on the grill, cut side down.
 It is best to put them over indirect heat.
 As soon as you finish putting out all the figs, cut side down, flip them over, starting with the figs that have been on the grill the longest.
 They should have developed dark grill marks, and the honey should be getting brown and caramelized.
 Flip all the figs over and let them sit on the grill for a few more moments.
 They should have grill marks on both sides, and be just warmed through.
 Remove them to a platter.

-5. When ready to serve, spread a smear of mascarpone cheese on a dessert plate.
+4. When ready to serve, spread a smear of honey mascarpone cheese on a dessert plate.
 Arrange six fig halves on top of the cheese, and place an extra dollop of cheese to the side.
 Add a rosemary sprig for garnish and serve while the figs are still warm.